Bealby/grandpas-pocket-watch-shop/README.md

 ![Contact](/documentation/readme/contact.png/)

-- A `Contact` page provides the users and non-users the opportunity to get in contact with the owners with any order or general enquiry questions.
+- A `Contact` page provides users and non-users the opportunity to get in contact with the owners with any order, appointment, or general enquiry questions.

 - For the desktop the `Contact` page will have a 2 column design.
-The first column will display the address, email telephone information and Map, with icons used for better UI. the second column will display the `Contact` form.
+The first column will display the address, email telephone information and Map, with icons used for better UI.

-- Below the contact information there will be an interactive map, set up through google, that will provide the shop location along with a pop up information window which will bring up the shop's logo as well as opening and closing times.
+  The second column will display the `Contact` form.

-- The contact form itself has three required fields and users will be prompted for each field filled in incorrectly.
-Icons are used in the contact form to highlight the send functionalities for better UI.
+- Below the contact information there will be an interactive map, set up through Google `Maps JavaScript API`, that will provide the shop location along with a pop-up information window which will bring up the shop's logo as well as opening and closing times.

-- Once an email is submitted the user is redirected to a success page and an info window pops up to confirm that the email is sent.
+- The contact form itself has three required fields and users will be prompted if fields are not filled in correctly.
+Icons are used in the contact form to highlight the send functionalities for better UI and UX.

-  An email will be recieved by the owner which will include the user's `Full Name` and `Email` in order for the owner to respond.
+- Once an email is submitted the user is redirected to a success page and an info window pops-up to confirm that the email has been sent.
+The email recieved by the owner will include the user's `Full Name` and `Email` in order for the owner to respond.

-- A 'Keep Shopping' link is also provided in the success page to enable users to navigate away from the contact page.
+- A `Keep Shopping` link is also provided in the success page to enable users to navigate away from the contact page.

 - For smaller devices the 2 column layout will be reduced to 1 column with the contact details and map